 The Meaning of Déjà Vu

-What is déjà vu and how do I recognize and use it in my life.
+What is déjà vu, and how do you recognize and use it in your life?

 During a trip to Africa, Carl Jung described a feeling of déjà vu when he viewed a slim, black man leaning on a spear looking down at his train as it made a turn around a steep cliff on the way to Nairobi.
 He writes, "I had the feeling that I had already experienced this moment and had always known this world."
 Although this world and this man were something alien to him, he saw the whole thing as perfectly natural.
 He called this a recognition of what was "immemorially known."